 Country France

-Target Group Youth Workers, Young People
+Target group Youth workers, young people

-Purpose Access to Services, Empowerment & Resilience,
+Purpose Access to services, empowerment and resilience,

-Digitalisation Digital Platform & App
+Digitalisation Digital platform and app

+Organisers WeTechCare

-Whilst NEETS (Young person not in employment, education or training) often have an appetite for digital tools for recreational activities, many have difficulty using digital tools for job or professional purposes.
+While NEETS (Young people not in employment, education or training) often have an appetite for digital tools for recreational activities, many have difficulty using digital tools for job hunting or professional purposes.

 WeTechCare is a French non-profit organisation whose mission is to help excluded people access digital technologies in order to better integrate with society.
-Based on the results of a study on NEETS, they sought to (1) provide youth workers with digital tools, in order to help them "speak the same language" as their audience and (2) help NEETs (young people Not in Education, Employment, or Training) address their professional needs through providing them with dedicated online services.
+Based on the results of a study on NEETS, they sought to (1) provide youth workers with digital tools, in order to help them "speak the same language" as their audience and (2) help NEETs (young people not in education, employment or training) address their professional needs through providing them with dedicated online services.

 Working for over a year, including with key stakeholders (50 youth workers, 24 focus groups with NEETS) led to a digital platform being launched in 2016.
-The eLearning platform provides custom trainings for youth workers and social organisations' boards to enable social organisations to include digital tools in their service offering and to help professionals to leverage from these digital tools to better support young people.
-Furthermore, young people can access features, to use independently, or with youth workers (e.g. learning modules, CV creator, interaction with social workers etc.).
-To reach young people directly who prefer to or need to use smart phones to access the internet, they launched the mobile app prototype in 2018.
+The e-learning platform provides custom training programmes for youth workers and social organisations' boards to enable these organisations to include digital tools in their service offerings and to help professionals to use these digital tools to better support young people.
+Furthermore, young people can access features, to use independently or with youth workers (e.g. learning modules, CV creator, interaction with social workers, etc.).
+To reach young people who prefer or need to use smartphones to access the internet, they launched the mobile app prototype in 2018.
 The mobile app aims to connect NEETs with professionals from various companies willing to give them a hand in their professional integration journey.

-Since its launch over 200,000 users and 200 youth centres use the platform.
-Providing user friendly, multi device compatible interfaces promotes ease & access to young people.
-Furthermore, digitalisation enables new, complementary or alternative ways to deliver education to Youth Workers and Young people through Massive Online Learning Courses, elearning platforms and gamified e-learning.
+Since its launch, over 200 000 users and 200 youth centres have used the platform.
+Providing user-friendly, multi-device compatible interfaces promotes ease and access to young people.
+Furthermore, digitisation enables new, complementary or alternative ways to deliver education to youth workers and young people through Massive Online Learning Courses, e-learning platforms and gamified e-learning.

-Further Information: www.clicnjob.fr
+Further information: www.clicnjob.fr

-16. Youth shape their future through digital tools: #OPIN #webDays
+16. Youth shape their future through digital tools - #OPIN